ninxsoft/JamfProSwitcher/README.md

 *   Marcus Ransom ([@marcusransom](https://twitter.com/marcusransom)) for his advice and help with testing.

 ## Version History
+*   2.1.1
+    *   Servers are now saved when the app Quits.
 *   2.1
     *   Search / filter by Server Name, Address or Jamf Pro version.
     *   Option-click (as well as swipe) to delete a Server.